wanderview/storage-corruption-reporting/explainer.md

 1. External software modifying disk content.
 1. Browser bugs that cause content to be written in a way that prevents it from being read properly.

 Currently the various storage specs largely ignore this issue.
 As a result, browser implementations largely design and implement their own strategies for dealing with corruption.
-These strategies can range from “don’t touch the disk when it's corrupted” to “wipe the entire origin storage partition”.
+These strategies can range from "don’t touch the disk when it's corrupted" to "wipe the entire origin storage partition".

 For their part, sites are often left in a difficult position.
 First, they have little insight into the problem.
 While an individual storage operation may throw, it's not clear if its due to a site software error, a bug in the browser, or corrupt storage.
 Also, if the browser chooses to wipe storage, then the site may not have any direct indication that there is a problem at all.
 The user on that device would just appear to be effectively gone.